Diseases of Michigan's Wildlife

 - West Nile Virus Follow this link to the State of Michigan's comprehensive West Nile Virus website.
 Report sick or dead birds and mammals here.

-- Frequently Asked Questions About White-Nose Syndrome
+- White-Nose Syndrome in Bats

 - Other Emerging Diseases Emerging infectious diseases that may be transmitted between animals and humans are a concern for all.
 Learn more about these diseases at Michigan's multi-agency Emerging Diseases website.